Blow-up for the pointwise NLS in dimension two: absence of critical power: Proofs of Propositions and

-and $\mathrm{si}(\cdot)$ is the sine integral function defined in \cite[Eq.
-5.2.1]{AS}.
-Now, since $Q$ is a smooth function of $\tau$ (see \cite{AS} for more details), again by \eqref{eq:contrW}, there results $IA_{2,2}\in W^{1,1}(0,T)$.
+Now, since $Q$ is a smooth function of $\tau$ (see, e.g., \cite{AS} for more details), again by \eqref{eq:contrW}, there results $IA_{2,2}\in W^{1,1}(0,T)$.
 Finally, using the property that $\I$ is a \emph{Sonine kernel} with complement $(-\gamma-\log(\tau))$, namely that

 (see \cite[Lemma 32.1]{SKM} and \cite[Eq.
 (2.29)]{CCT}), we have

 Since $ a_{2,1} $ is in $W^{1,1}(0,T)$, this entails that $IA_{2,1}\in W^{1,1}(0,T)$ too, so that $f\in W^{1,1}(0,T)$.

 \emph{Step (ii).} Here we prove that the map